 Generic drug companies may submit applications seeking approval to market generic versions of our products.
 In connection with these applications, generic drug companies may seek to challenge the validity and enforceability of our patents through litigation and/or with the USPTO.
 Such challenges may subject us to costly and time-consuming litigation and/or USPTO proceedings), such as the Paragraph IV certification made by Perrigo pertaining to the patents covering Qbrexza.
-Such challenges may subject us to costly and time-consuming litigation or USPTO proceedings, or the "at-risk" launch by a generic competitor of our products, our products could be sold at significantly lower prices, and we could lose a significant portion of sales of that product in a short period of time, which could adversely affect our business, financial condition, operating results and prospects.
+Such challenges may subject us to costly and time-consuming litigation and/or USPTO proceedings.
+As a result of the loss of any patent protection from such litigation or USPTO proceedings, or the "at-risk" launch by a generic competitor of our products, our products could be sold at significantly lower prices, and we could lose a significant portion of sales of that product in a short period of time, which could adversely affect our business, financial condition, operating results and prospects.